Negative Gearing Explained

 An example of negative gearing

 An example negative gearing scenario is shown in the table below.

 |Council rates & other expenses||- $ 240.00|

 This example demonstrates how an investment asset may be negatively geared.
 The net loss of $890.00 per month ($10,680.00 per annum) may be claimed as a tax deduction.

 Find out more

-To find out more about negative gearing and your loan options for an investment property, send a quick online enquiry or call 1300 STRATTON (1300 787 288) and have a chat to one of our experienced Property Finance Consultants today.
+To find out more about negative gearing and your loan options for an investment property, visit Lendi.com.au and chat to a specialist.